NCI-Molecular Analysis for Therapy Choice (NCI-MATCH) Trial

 An Interim Analysis

 In the design of the trial, NCI-MATCH’s protocol incorporated a pause for review after 500 patients were enrolled for mutation screening.
 The trial reached the 500 patient enrollment mark in late October 2015, which was much quicker than expected.
 Indeed, more than five times the expected number of patients enrolled in the first 3 months after the trial opened.
-Patient enrollment therefore was paused in November 2015 so that the planned review could take place.
-The review allowed the investigators to examine how the trial was performing and guided them on how to improve tumor and drug match rates, among other factors.
+Patient enrollment was paused in November 2015 so that the planned review could take place.
+The review allowed the investigators to examine how the trial was performing and to assess how to improve tumor and drug match rates, among other factors.